 c) Conversion Tracking.
 We use Facebook Pixel for conversion tracking, which is the measurement of media performance with reference to campaign key performance indicators (KPIs).
 For more information, please visit this link: https://www.facebook.com/business/learn/facebook-ads-pixel.

-d) Sentry.io used in Windows apps for error and performance monitoring to help us diagnose, fix, and optimize our applications.
+d) Sentry.io is used in our Windows apps for error and performance monitoring to help us diagnose, fix, and optimize our applications.
 For more information, please visit this link: https://sentry.io/privacy/.